suryaprakashdev/Transformers_for_Time_series/README.md

 ***

-The geox folder will be converted into a libraray.
+The geoxts folder will be converted into a libraray.
 ## Installation

 To install all the packages needed for to run the file, please execute the Install.ipynb.